epandurski/swaptacular.github.io/README.md

 # swaptacular.github.io

-To generate and serve the sige locally, first [install Jekyll](https://jekyllrb.com/docs/installation/), and then run:
+To generate and serve the site locally, first [install Jekyll](https://jekyllrb.com/docs/installation/), and then run:

 ```